yugr/DirtyFrame/README.md

 errors by filling stack frames with garbage before and after executing functions.

-The results are negative so I believe the approach isn't viable.

 # How to run

 Tool is implemented as a thin wrapper around GCC.
 You can build it